Fisher zeroes and the fluctuations of the spectral form factor of chaotic systems: Fisher zeroes and near-missed zeros

 If these spikes associated to near misses of zeroes are the only ones that survive in the thermodynamic limit, then the fact that they are exponentially rare in time $\tau\equiv \beta_I$ means that their averaged contribution to the logarithm of the spectral form factor will be negligible to all orders in $1/N$.

 In Fig. \ref{pquattro} we show that the same mechanism is at play in the SYK model.
+The model is defined by the Hamiltonian:

-In Fig. \ref{pquattro} we show a zoom of the SFF for the $q=4$ SYK which aims at highlighting the presence of a near missed zero upon varying $\beta_R$.
+with $\chi_i$ $N$ Majorana fermions and $J_{ijkl}$ random i.i.d. gaussian numbers \cite{SachdevYe1993,KitaevLectures}.
+In Fig. \ref{pquattro} we show a zoom of the SFF for the SYK which aims at highlighting the presence of a near missed zero upon varying $\beta_R$.